Crypto-TII/TLS1.3/cpp/README.md

 Ideally keys, chains and key stores should be kept in external files, but in an IoT setting there may not be a file system.
 In this C++ code the client private key and certificate (only required for client authentication) are stored in the source code file *tls_client_cert.cpp*.
 The root certificate store is stored in the file *tls_cacert.cpp*.
-However when using secure hardware, the client private key may not be embedded in the source code, rather it exists in secure on-board memory.
+When using secure hardware, the client private key may not be embedded in the source code, rather it exists in secure on-board memory.

 ## Miracl